dougeby/IntuneDocs/intune/manage-os-versions.md

 For details, see [How to create and assign app protection policies](https://docs.microsoft.com/intune/app-protection-policies)

 ## Managing a new operating system version roll out
-You can use the Intune capabilities described in this topic to help you move your organization to a new operating system version within the timeline you define.
+You can use the Intune capabilities described in this article to help you move your organization to a new operating system version within the timeline you define.
 The following is a sample deployment model to move your users from operating system v1 to operating system v2 in seven days.
 - **Step 1**: Use enrollment restrictions to require operating system v2 as the minimum version to enroll the device.
 This ensures new end-user devices are compliant at enrollment time.
 - **Step 2a**: Use Intune app protection policies to warn users when the app opens or resumes that operating system v2 is required.
 - **Step 2b**.
 Use device compliance policies to require operating system v2 as the minimum version for a device to be compliant.
 Use **Actions** for non-compliance to allow a seven day grace period and to send end users an email notification with your timeline and requirements.